francisquinha/pencil/ESOF-docs/SoftwareRequirementsSpecification.md

 >I'd like to know if there could be an option to export our creations to the WebM format, for its slim form and relative lack of patent encumbrance.
 >It'll make for easy uploading to sites like Youtube.
 >Alternatively, if it'd be possible to upload our cartoons directly to Youtube, that'd be just as good.

-<br>This is a good example when an user wants the developers to add a new important feature to increase Pencil2D's versatility, nevertheless
-there are still plenty of bugs from the date that this request has been issued it is a very good example of the software requirement life-cycle.
+This is a good example when an user wants the developers to add a new important feature to increase Pencil2D's versatility, nevertheless there are still plenty of bugs from the date that this request has been issued it is a very good example of the software requirement life-cycle.

 ##Use Cases Diagram